Why is transformation difficult?

 Transformation requires a commitment to achieving a long-term aspiration.
 Disruptions may accelerate the process, and even reveal or create new opportunities, but we need to be always driven by the aspirational end-state that is based on principles to do with the benefits for humanity and our planet.
 Transformational thinking and activity is difficult to sustain in an environment where short term results are prioritised over long term gains, where leaders are incentivised to deliver short term results over long term growth.
 It takes a strong sense of collective commitment to break this pattern of activity which has become prominent in our modern societies where short-term, personal gain is prioritised over the good of the collective and of future generations.

-One thought on “Why is transformation difficult?
+2 replies on “Why is transformation difficult?”

-1. We could all probably learn a lot from agile software development where the end game might not be well defined but iterative cycles of design and development allow for regukar inputs from stakeholders along the way and the opportunity to change course without a whole lot of sunk cost and effort
+We could all probably learn a lot from agile software development where the end game might not be well defined but iterative cycles of design and development allow for regukar inputs from stakeholders along the way and the opportunity to change course without a whole lot of sunk cost and effort

 Leave a Reply